 If you omit the type field, the parameter accepts any value.

-Section titled “Optional positional arguments”Positional arguments with a default value become optional.
+Section titled “Make arguments optional”Positional arguments with a default value become optional.
 Callers can omit

 them, and Tenzir substitutes the default: